erduotong/nuitka-doc-zh/docs/--help.md

                         plugin-list' to query the full list and exit.
 Most standard plugins are not a good idea to disable.
                         Default empty.
+    --user-plugin=PATH  The file name of user plugin.
+Can be given multiple times.
+Default empty.
+    --plugin-list       Show list of all available plugins and exit.
+Defaults to off.
     --plugin-no-detection
                         Plugins can detect if they might be used, and the you can disable the warning via "--disable-plugin=plugin-